 Roll out dough to about ½”.
 I used a rolling pin.
-Here I am cutting the donuts with a donut cutter that also be found on the shopping page.
+Here I am cutting the donuts with a two part donut/biscuit cutter.
 It is wonderful because the center is removable so that the gadget becomes a biscuit cutter.

 Place the donuts on the floured surface and cover with a damp cloth to rise until double.

 When donuts have risen, carefully place them in oil that has been heated to 350º.